imclerran/roc-start/README.md

 Options:
   -v STR, --verbosity STR  Set the verbosity level to one of: verbose, quiet, or silent.
-  --theme STR              Set the color theme to use one of: roc-mono, roc-c16, roc, warn-only, no-color, coffee-cat-dark, coffee-cat-light.
   -h, --help               Show this help page.
   -V, --version            Show the version.
 ```